jasirvatham2602/QXAI-prj/README.md

 <img src="https://github.com/jasirvatham2602/QXAI-prj/blob/main/XAI_training.png" width="100%" />
 <img src="https://github.com/jasirvatham2602/QXAI-prj/blob/main/QXAI_training.png" width="100%" />

+The QXAI model was trained for 5 epochs, while the XAI model was trained for 10 epochs; when the models were trained for higher epochs, overfitting occurred.
+The QXAI model needed less time to train since it has fewer trainable parameters in its architecture, with only 16 trainable parameters in its 4 quantum layers and a final hidden layer of 64 neurons, fewer than its XAI counterpart.
+Both QXAI and XAI's train loss and validation curves generally decreased during training.
+A increasing validation curve and a decreasing training loss curve indicate that the model is likely overfitting, which is when a model studies the training data too well, performing worse on unseen data.
+Therefore, the models are not overfit.
+Both QXAI and XAI training and validation accuracy graphs show an upward trend.
 # Statistical Comparison (QXAI vs. XAI with McNemar's Test)
 <img src="https://github.com/jasirvatham2602/QXAI-prj/blob/main/Contingency_Matrix.png" width="500" />